What is a “Release of All Claims” Form?

 After an accident, injured victims need a law firm on their side that can protect them when negotiating with insurance companies.
 The insurance company is not on your side after an accident, and signing forms quickly is often a mistake for many injured accident victims.
 At Rainwater, Holt & Sexton, our car accident attorneys want to help you make the best decisions after an accident, and that starts with getting to know you and your injuries, so we can protect you during negotiations.

 No matter where you live, our attorneys are ready to assist you.
-With six offices in Arkansas and Tennessee—Little Rock, Fayetteville, Conway, Hot Springs, Bryant, and Memphis—our car accident lawyers are easily accessible from the moment you are injured.
+With seven office locations in Arkansas and Tennessee – Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our car accident lawyers are easily accessible from the moment you are injured.
 Contact Rainwater, Holt & Sexton Injury Lawyers today.
 Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and tell us your story.